mykeura/arch-party/README.md

 arch-party
 ```

+To exit the party, simply press the `q` key.

 ## Contribute

 Contributions are welcome.
 Please open an issue first to discuss the changes you would like to make.